-STEP 1a.
-Three value chains were selected and prioritized per target country.
-To do so, all economic sectors and their value chains were assessed and their key characteristics were extracted and reviewed.
-In Malaysia, the wholesale and retail value chain, the food and beverage value chain, and the electrical and electronics value chain were prioritized.
-In Thailand, the natural rubber value chain, the accommodation and food value chain, and the retail and trade value chain were prioritized.
-Table 1 summarizes the key characteristics of each value chain.
+Three value chains were selected and prioritized for both Malaysia and Thailand as target countries.
+To do so, all economic sectors and their value chains were assessed and their key characteristics were analyzed.
+In Malaysia, wholesale and retail, food and beverage, and electrical and electronics value chains were prioritized.
+In Thailand, the focus was on natural rubber, accommodation and food, and retail and trade value chains.
+Table 1 summarizes the key characteristics of each.